JonathanStillman/ToDoList/README.md

 - Design a better layout for creating a task & table where tasks are placed
 - Organize folder structure
 - Revert database information into a single SQL file
-- Give each task a due today of when it should be completed.
-It should turn yellow when it's due and red when it's overdue
+- Give each task a due date of when it should be completed.
+It should turn yellow when a task is due and red when it's overdue
 - Adding more FA FA Icons in specific places to give the application more detail
 - Giving each user their own specific todo list that is different from another rather than sharing the same list